 These buzz words are overused, even bordering on cliche.
 However, given the right IT partner and platform, they define real capabilities with tremendous competitive potential.
 They are at the epicenter of data, analytics, and supply-chain innovation.
-Whether you’re predicting a consumer purchase, an election victor, or the insured property damage of a 100-year storm, the aforementioned disciplines play an increasing, if not essential, role.
+Whether you’re predicting a consumer purchase, an election victory, or the insured property damage of a 100-year storm, the aforementioned disciplines play an increasing, if not essential, role.

 Through careful investment in advanced-analytic technology platforms, some organizations are now able to gain insights from data sets so large and complex that they could not have been processed just a few years ago.
 As a result, increasingly more decision makers are able to complement internal, historical records with big data (both owned and non-proprietary) for additional regression analyses and vastly improved forecast accuracy.

 Other organizations are using machine learning algorithms to decode unstructured data, recognize patterns and nuances in human expression, improve language translation, and redefine human-to-computer interaction.

 On the prescriptive analytics front, data-mature organizations have for years been applying optimization models, Monte Carlo simulations, and other forms of analyses to test business decisions and optimize policies and plans for inventory, distribution, pricing, and much more.

 Whether to advance capabilities around big data, machine learning, or prescriptive analytics, smart organizations are pulling ahead of the competition by investing in advanced-analytic technology.
 Those who do it best usually accompany their investment with the following essential ingredients: